Dekelboum Concert Hall

 Naming donors: Elsie And Marvin Dekelboum

-The late Elsie and Marvin Dekelboum were longtime friends of Clarice and the late Robert Smith.
+The late Elsie and Marvin Dekelboum were longtime friends of Clarice and Robert Smith.

 Mr. Dekelboum was a business partner and collaborator of Mr. Smith’s and Mrs. Dekelboum was a respected art collector who held two important pieces by Clarice Smith among her collection.